 By default, the Sync with Creative Cloud preference is turned on while adding media to your project.
 If you had turned it off but would like to access your project on another device, tap the three dots next to your project on the Project Browser screen and tap Turn Sync On.
 All of your projects are linked to your Adobe ID.

 To ensure that syncing occurs smoothly, follow these guidelines:

 - Ensure that Premiere Rush completes creating optimized media for all files in your project.

-- Check the Creative Cloud application in your Mac or Windows toolbar or taskbar and confirm that the media has uploaded on the original iOS device or desktop machine.
+- Check the Creative Cloud application on your Mac or Windows toolbar or taskbar and confirm that the media has been uploaded on the original mobile device or desktop machine.

-If your media is already synced (or you believe that it is) on desktop, but media is still showing as offline in Premiere Rush (or your list of Projects are not loading), try the following:
+If your media is already synced on desktop, but media is still shown as offline in Premiere Rush (or your list of Projects are not loading), do the following: